Viki-coding/Guess-the-Flag-Quiz/README.md

 * Create a leader board.

 <h2>Accessibility</h2>
 Aria labels used to describe the content for screen readers and other accessibility tools.
 Colours are suitable for people who are colour blind and sans serif text suitable for people with dyslexia.
 We used coolers to ensure our background and contrast colours worked efficiently and clearly.
 We ran the site incognito and used Lighthouse to analyse the page with excellent results.
-After running the site through lighthouse the first time we gained feedback that we could improve the accessibilty by changeing the background color of instructin button so we did that which improved results.
+After running the site through lighthouse the first time we gained feedback that we could improve the accessibility by changing the background colour of instruction button so we did that which improved results.

 <h2>Technologies Used</h2>
 HTML -  CSS -  JS